dscottd7/quibble-frontend/README.md

 - the backend service URL will default to `ws://localhost:8000/ws/compare/structured` (for local testing) unless a different URL is specified by setting `REACT_APP_WEBSOCKET_URL_STRUCTURED=<target_backend_url>` in a `.env` file in your working directory.
 - **NOTE**: if building a docker image for local testing or deployment and overriding the default backend service URL per the instruction above, be sure that your are NOT ".dockerignore"-ing your `.env` file (React doesn't have direct access to runtime environment variables after build time).

-Launches the test runner in the interactive watch mode `npm test`
+Launch the test runner in the interactive watch mode with `npm test`.

 ## Frontend Walkthrough